-Acne scarring is a concern for many acne sufferers.
+Acne scarring is a concern for many current and past acne sufferers.
 While it’s most prominent during puberty, acne scarring can affect the skin at any age, affecting a person’s physical appearance and self-confidence.
 The main cause is usually a combination of hormonal factors and genetics.

 Acne scars form in the following ways: